Kumaken/FMN-Project/README.md

 7. The realization that even with all these features, this game ain't fun.

 ------ INSTALLATION ------
-You don't to install lol.
-Just download the HTML and open it.
-It'll link you to the game's page on scratch.
-The reason I don't upload my source file is because it exceeded 25mb GitHub file limit.
-Idk, maybe there's a workaround or something, but I'm a GitHub noob ok?
+You don't need to install lol.
+Just click the link on top.

 ------ GAME MECHANICS & HOW TO PLAY -------
 1. Stare into the faces.